Contents Cleanup After a Disaster

 Contents cleanup is frequently required after a disaster, as homeowners sort through their personal property and belongings.
 However, this task can make a challenging situation even worse if someone accidentally gets hurt.
 Hazards are common after a disaster and must stay top of mind throughout the cleanup.

-Whether you decide to clean up your home alone or hire a professional team to assist with the task, it’s essential that all contents cleanup is done safely.
+Whether you decide to clean up your home alone or hire a professional team to assist with the task, all contents cleanup must be done safely.
 Take precautions to prevent injuries, properly address any hazards and stay in communication with family members during contents cleanup.

 Post-Disaster Cleanup Process

 After disaster strikes, storm and flood cleanup can feel stressful and overwhelming.
 Many people grieve throughout the process and find it difficult to put their homes back together.
-Fortunately, there are concrete steps that can help your family stay safe and overcome this immense challenge.
+Fortunately, concrete steps can help your family stay safe and overcome this immense challenge.

 1. Assess Potential Hazards